flagpolejs/flagpole/docs/assertion.md

 await context.assert(myPromise).resolves();
 ```

-### schema(schema: iAssertionSchema): Assertion
+### schema(schema: iAssertionSchema): Promise<Assertion>

 Test whether the input matches the schema provided.
 This currently is only valid for testing JSON.
+This assertion is async (returns a promise) so you should either await it or return it at the end of a next block.

 See documentation for [iAssertionSchema](assertion-schema.md) for more on how to define a schema.